Revealing the nature of yrast states in neutron-rich polonium isotopes

 In the region around the doubly-magic $^{208}_{82}$Pb$_{126}$, low-energy nuclear structure is often dominated by a relatively high-$j$ single-particle orbital (with $j\geq$ 7/2).
 Seniority ($\nu$) represents the number of particles that are not paired (i.e., they are not coupled to angular momentum $J=0$) and can be regarded as a good quantum number.
 Seniority isomers arise due to the selection rules associated with the conservation of $\nu$ and are encountered in semi-magic nuclei because electric quadrupole ($E2$) transitions between $\nu$ = 2 states ($e.g.$ $8_1^+\to 6_1^+$) are small when the valence shell is close to half-filled \cite{Isacker_2011}.

 Polonium isotopes, having two protons in the $h_{9/2}$ orbital above the $Z=82$ shell closure, are especially suitable for testing the seniority scheme across the long chain of isotopes, also crossing the $N=126$ shell closure.
 A large bulk of data exists in the literature on excited states and reduced transition probabilities $B(E2)$ in neutron-deficient $^{198-208}$Po isotopes.
 These nuclei can be studied through fusion-evaporation reactions with heavy ions \cite{Maj1990, Sto2023}, Coulomb excitation experiments \cite{Grahn_2016, Wrzosek_Lipska_2016} or $\beta^+/$EC decay \cite{bijnens1995}.
-These studies generally agree that the yrast structure (including the $8^+$ seniority isomers) in the neutron-deficient polonium isotopes is dominated by the two-proton configuration $\pi(h_{9/2})^2$ coupled to the quadrupole vibrations of the underlying even-even $^{208}$Pb core \cite{Hau1976, neyens1997, Dracoulis_2016}.
+These studies generally agree that the structure of the yrast states (defined as the states of lowest energy for a given angular momentum), including the $8^+$ seniority isomers, in the neutron-deficient polonium isotopes is dominated by the two-proton configuration $\pi(h_{9/2})^2$ coupled to the quadrupole vibrations of the underlying even-even $^{208}$Pb core \cite{Hau1976, neyens1997, Dracoulis_2016}.

 For isotopes heavier than $^{210}$Po, the high-$j$ neutron orbital $\nu(g_{9/2})$ starts to be filled.
 It is therefore expected to compete with the $\pi(h_{9/2})^2$ in determining the configuration of $0^+-8^+$ yrast states.
 The experimental studies of neutron-rich nuclei with $Z>82$ and $N>126$ are more challenging, as only very specific production techniques can be employed.
 One of the methods to populate excited states in such nuclei is through multi-nucleon transfer reactions such as $^{18}$O\,+\,$^{208}$Pb, used to study $^{210,212,214}$Po \cite{astier2010,astier2011,kocheva2017,kocheva2017-2}.